-A Guide to Hiking the Mount Nebo Rim Trail in Arkansas
+A Guide to Hiking the Mount Nebo Rim Trail: The Best Views in Arkansas

 In 1924, the women living on Mount Nebo organized politically and the area became the first recorded instance of a municipal government in Arkansas run entirely by women.